laravel/docs/security.md

         // The user is active, not suspended, and exists.
     }

+> **Note:** For added protection against session fixation, the user's session ID will automatically be regenerated after authenticating.

 Once a user is authenticated, you may access the User model / record:

 **Accessing The Logged In User**